Conservation travel: Help nature while you enjoy it.

 Echidna Walkabout has developed a non-intrusive method of identifying individual wild koalas by their nose markings.
 Read about it on the Global Post here.
 The nose marking identification method was presented to a US human dimensions of wildlife conference in October 2014, and published in The Wildlife Society and in more detail in their Vol 9 Number 3 Fall 2015 magazine The Wildlife Professional and on several news services including Paw Mane Fin, and is increasingly used by koala groups all over Australia.

 The Australian Wildlife Collection’s four creators: Craig Wickham of Exceptional Kangaroo Island in South Australia; Sab Lord of Lord’s Kakadu & Arnhemland Safaris in the Northern Territory; Janine Duffy of Echidna Walkabout in Victoria and John Daw, Executive Officer – first began discussions to form the not for profit organisation in 2015.
-Many volunteer hours later in 2016 the Collection was launched by Tourism Australia as one of six Best Of Australia Program (now Signature Collection) members.
+Many volunteer hours later in 2016 the collection was launched by Tourism Australia as one of six Best Of Australia Program now Signature Experiences members.

 The Board of the Australian Wildlife Collection: